JohnWCartmell/ERScript/html/change-2-Jun-2023.md

 ## 2 June 2023
 Refinement of how relationships identified in the meta model `ERA..logical.xml`.
+Knock-on bug fixes to logical2physical (hierarchical) regarding implementation of relationships whose destination type has an incoming identifying dependency dominated by the riser and including those whose riser is specified as theabsolute.

 ### Summary
 1. Specify the relationship `type:Relationship -> entity_type` to be identifying.